TarunGoyalG/apan-college-demo/README.md

 # apan-college-demo
-This is my first git repository
+This is my first git repository.
+Author-Tarun Goyal